|Standardized Clinical Queries||Algorithm Project||Value of Consistent Clinical Data|

 These queries were developed by the Algorithm Project extend the work of the ALIVE project and are based on the formally tested case definitions developed and published by CPCSSN and EMRALD to extend that knowledge to all EMR users.

-The Algorithm Project: The Algorithm Project is a small group of QIDS Specialists whose goal is to develop, test and eventually deploy standard EMR queries.
+The Algorithm Project team is a small group of QIDS Specialists whose goal is to develop, test and eventually deploy standard EMR queries.
 With the aim to enhance the ability of all teams to extract and analyze EMR data in order to facilitate data clean-up initiatives and to support conversations about improvement.